danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 New libraries may be created to implement the Reader interface on top of existing I/O libraries.
 For example, a new `pandas_reader` library could be published that wraps `pandas.read_csv` in the Reader API.
-In time, if that works well, pandas could adopt this objects itself along with an associated `entry_points` declaration.
+In time, if that works well, pandas could adopt this object itself along with an associated `entry_points` declaration.
 Importantly, it could do so **without adding any dependency on or connection to any particular library**.